-An accused is only guilty under this statute if he violated a lawfully issued order.
-It is a defense, therefore, for a defendant to say that a protective order was not legal.
+You are only guilty under this statute if you violated a lawfully issued order.
+It is a defense, therefore, for you to say that a protective order was not legal.
 Perhaps, for example, there was no legal basis for a judge to issue an order.

 2.2.
 No knowledge

-Recall that a defendant must know of a restraining order to be guilty under PC 273.6.
-This means it is always a defense for an accused to show that he had no knowledge of an order.
+Recall that you must know of a restraining order to be guilty under PC 273.6.
+This means it is always a defense for you to show that you had no knowledge of the order.

 2.3.
 No willful act

-An accused must willfully violate a protective order to violate these laws.
-It is a defense, then, for the defendant to say:
+You must willfully violate a protective order to violate these laws.
+It is a defense, then, for you to say:

-- while he may have violated an order,
+- while you may have violated an order,

-- he did not do so on purpose.
+- you did not do so on purpose.

-Perhaps, for example, the accused committed a violation on accident.
+Perhaps, for example, you committed a violation by accident.

-A violation of Penal Code 273.6 is a misdemeanor in most cases.
+A violation of California Penal Code Section 273.6 is a misdemeanor in most cases.

 The crime is punishable by: